chirpy2605/voron/V0/Dragon_Burner/README.md

 ### Nozzle Neopixels:

-Fit the neopixels into the neopixel carrier and then slot into the cowl being careful not to pinch any wires:
+Fit the Neopixels into the neopixel carrier and then slot into the cowl being careful not to pinch any wires:

 ![](images/ledfitting.png)